 - Create more effective, personalized rates for new policyholders and emerging markets, like shared mobility company drivers.

 - Determine which incentives and strategies have worked, whether they are still working, and how they need to evolve and remain effective.

 Of course, all these steps are easier said than done.
-Partnering with a telematics data company that already has a wealth of driving data can jumpstart your efforts to achieve these items in my list.
-I’m optimistic that by the time my kids are driving on the road, if enough insurance companies make this work a priority, we will see fewer accidents from distracted drivers, lower loss costs and safer roads!
+Partnering with a telematics company that already has a wealth of driving data can jumpstart your efforts to achieve these items in my list.
+I’m optimistic that by the time my kids are driving on the road if enough insurance companies make these things a priority, we will see fewer accidents from distracted drivers, lower loss costs and safer roads!